Food Stimulus for Seniors: Myth or Fact?

 For example, the food programs discussed above are all legitimate and have been in place for years, or even decades now.
 These programs are run by the federal and state governments and are designed to ensure that American seniors have access to a consistent and dependable food supply.

-If you’re currently struggling to pay for groceries or have health issues that make it difficult for you to get access to food, there are many programs that can help.
+If you’re finding it difficult to pay for groceries or have health issues that make it difficult for you to get access to food, there are many programs that can help.
 Even though the food stimulus checks may never come to fruition, these programs can help provide free food and meals.

 If you qualify, it may be a good idea to apply for a program that provides you with consistent and dependable access to nutritious food.